hmrc/cds-reimbursement-claim-ui-tests/README.md

 For example, to execute the `run_tests.sh` script against QA  environment using Chrome remote-webdriver

     ./run_tests.sh qa remote-chrome

-### Running tests using BrowserStack
-If you would like to run your tests via BrowserStack from your local development environment please refer to the [webdriver-factory](https://github.com/hmrc/webdriver-factory/blob/master/README.md/#user-content-running-tests-using-browser-stack) project.

 ## Installing local driver binaries